 Important

 CJC-1295 is classified as a research peptide.
-It is not FDA-approved for any clinical indication.
-All information presented here reflects published research and should not be construed as medical advice or a treatment recommendation.
+It's not FDA-approved for any clinical use.
+Everything here is from published research — it's not medical advice.

 Protocols